GewelsJI/SINet-V2/jittor/README.md

 The repo provides inference code of **SINet-V2 (TPAMI-2021)** with [Jittor deep-learning framework](https://github.com/Jittor/jittor).

 > **Jittor** is a high-performance deep learning framework based on JIT compiling and meta-operators.
 The whole framework and meta-operators are compiled just-in-time.
 A powerful op compiler and tuner are integrated into Jittor.
 It allowed us to generate high-performance code with specialized for your model.
 Jittor also contains a wealth of high-performance model libraries, including: image recognition, detection, segmentation, generation, differentiable rendering, geometric learning, reinforcement learning, etc. The front-end language is Python.
 Module Design and Dynamic Graph Execution is used in the front-end, which is the most popular design for deeplearning framework interface.
-The back-end is implemented by high performance language, such as CUDA,C++.
+The back-end is implemented by high performance language, such as CUDA, C++.

 ## Usage